AOrps/rebxlance/README.md

 |![](img/git_init.gif)

 ### Disclaimer:
 * I simply piped the executable through lolcat.
-Text will not show up in rainbow colors.  _It's called style_
+Text will not show up in rainbow colors.

 ## Limitations
 * Does not have all the stocks, it has the base ones.
 Take a look into the **/src/rebalance_logic.rs** under the sector_category to see which ones the base has.
 Edit as you see fit.